 In Burma, it’s a completely different story.
 The tree has been banned entirely.
 The same applies in Thailand (which is also one of the historical birth places of kratom).
 It qualifies as a level 5 narcotic, making it illegal to buy or sell this herb.

 In the United States, things are a little bit more complicated.
-As the case is with marijuana, the law changes from state to state.
+As the case is with weed, the law changes from state to state.
 While kratom is currently legal in Portland, Arizona, Denver and other states, it is illegal in Illinois.
 There is also some speculation that the federal government wants to nominate kratom as another class A drug, putting it in the same category as ecstasy or methamphetamines.

 In Australia, kratom is prohibited entirely.
 This never happened because of an issue of kratom abuse, but rather the government foresaw the possibility and banned it in 2003.
 However, it is not considered to be a narcotic in the same way as heroin, for example.
 Rather, it is a controlled substance that requires licensing to acquire.